 1. Reload the Site

-First thing you need to do when you encounter a 500 internal server error is to reload the site.
+First thing you need to do when you encounter the error is to reload the site.
 It could be that the server is simply overloaded and the site will come right back.
 You could also confirm if the issue is unique to just you by pasting your website name on downforeveryoneorjustme.com.

 The website will let you know if the site is truly down or the error is unique to just you.
 If the website tells you that your site is up, then you may have to clear your browser cache to remove all cached pages.
 Then try to visit the site again.